julelang/manual/src/common-concepts/control-flow/match-statement.md

 ```

 ### Type Matching
-The `any` or `trait` data type may contain any data and you may want to execute different algorithms based on this data, in which case type matching is useful.
-You can also determine types of trait's data.
+The `any` or `trait` data type may contain any data, and you may want to execute different algorithms based on this data, in which case type matching is useful.
+You can also determine the types of trait data.
 Type matching is easy.
 Just use the keyword `type` and then use the data type in case to match.

 For example:
 ```jule